ScottArbeit/Grace/README.md

 Yeah, I said it.

 Grace will have a native GUI app for Windows, Mac, Android, and iOS.
-(And eventually Linux.[^mauilinux])
+(And probably Linux.)

 Take Grace with you wherever you go.
 Merge conflict UI, Version History view, repository browsing, current status and more... all running at full native speed on your devices.